Rāhula: Childhood in Buddhism

 The acceptance of Rāhula in the monastic order as a child set a precedent, which later developed into a widespread Buddhist tradition of educating children in monasteries.

 From the narratives surrounding Rāhula several conclusions have been drawn with regard to Buddhist perspectives on childhood.
 Several scholars have raised Rāhula's example to indicate that children in Buddhism are seen as an obstacle to spiritual enlightenment, or that Buddhism, being a monastic religion, is not interested in children.
 Education scholar Yoshiharu Nakagawa argues, however, that Rāhula's story points at two ideals of childhood which exist parallel in Buddhism: that of the common child, subject to the human condition, and that of the child with a potential for enlightenment, who Crosby describes as a heroic disciple.
 Religion scholar Vanessa Sasson notes that although Prince Siddhārtha initially abandons his son, he comes back for him and offers a spiritual heritage to him as opposed to a material one.
 This heritage is given from a viewpoint of trust in the potential of the child Rāhula, presuming that the Buddhist path can also be accessed by children.

 The acceptance of Rāhula in the monastic order as a child set a precedent, which later developed into a widespread Buddhist tradition of educating children in monasteries.
 The numerous teachings given to Rāhula have left behind teaching material which could be used for teaching children of different ages, and were sophisticated for the time period with regard to their age-specific material.
 Theravāda tradition further built on this genre, with Pāli manuals of religious teaching for novices.
-Writing about the Buddha's teachings methods used for Rahula, psychologist Kishani Townshend argues "...
+Writing about the Buddha's teachings methods used for Rāhula, psychologist Kishani Townshend argues "...
 Buddha's use of Socratic questioning, poetic devices and role modelling are still relevant to developing virtue in today's children."